babloo1997/github-practice/README.md

 # github-practice
-A simple demo repository to practice git hub
+A simple exarepository to practice git hub